 Who we are and what we do

-The National Institute of Public Administration (in Spanish: “Instituto Nacional de Administración Pública - INAP”) is an autonomous body within the national government of Spain, attached to the Department of Finance and Public Administration.
+The National Institute of Public Administration (in Spanish: “Instituto Nacional de Administración Pública - INAP”) is an autonomous body within the national government of Spain, attached to the Department of Finance and Civil Service.
 It has a long-standing tradition of more than seventy years in the public interest, as its origins date back to 1940.
 The National Institute of Public Administration is the leading government’s Civil Service training school in Spain.
 It started as a simple “Centre” in 1958, but over the following decades its size and responsibilities have grown in a substantial manner.
 Namely, in 1987, it was merged with the pre-existing Institute for studies on local government (Instituto de Estudios de Administración Local), a body founded in 1940.
 Its current by-laws have been approved by a royal-decree approved in 2000, as amended.

 While the main tasks of the INAP have traditionally been the training and improvement of the Civil Service, nowadays it performs a wide array of activities, that may be classified in the following areas: (a) the recruitment into the Civil Service; (b) training and professional improvement of public employees; (c) research and publishing, and (d) international relations.
 In addition, the Institute carries out a wide variety of educational and academic activities, intergovernmental cooperation and the analysis of public policies through conferences, meetings and seminars.